HankWang-WL/CSI_Estimator_With_MMSE/README.md

 | DeepMIMO | LSTM        | 0.0195     | 0.0373               | Performs reasonably well but less consistent than Transformer.                          |
 | DeepMIMO | Transformer | 0.0130     | 0.0375               | Strong results; benefits from structured multipath diversity.                           |

+➡️ Across all evaluations, the 3D CNN consistently outperforms both LSTM and Transformer in accuracy and latency, making it the most practical choice for real-world deployment.

 ### 🎯 Model Selection Insight